Here is a curative list of 10 worst foods, that you must stay clear of:

 Most of the people start their day with a bowl of cereal with milk.
-But little do they know that these low-fat claiming unhealthy cereals contain as much sugar as the Fruit Loops.
+But little do they know that these not so healthy and low-fat claiming cereals contain as much sugar as the Fruit Loops.
 This added sugar increases the number of empty calories and provides no nutritional benefit from vitamins or minerals.
 They have added synthetic ingredients to bulwark the cereal, despite of which they aren’t as healthy as whole foods.

 The oils like corn, grape seed, etc. are injected with chemicals to improve their colour and odour, after they have been extracted from the seeds.
 This process mutates the vegetable oil into an unsaturated fat called PUFA (polyunsaturated fatty acid) which doesn’t get digested by your body.
 Also, they have high amounts of Omega 6 to Omega 3, which inflate within the body and increase the risk of diabetes, heart disease and obesity.

-Don’t rely on the labels, not all wheat breads contain pure, whole grains and most of them contribute to unhealthy diet.
+Don’t rely on the labels, not all wheat breads contain pure, whole grains.
 In fact, many contain partially hydrogenated oils and other things to improve their shelf life.
-Search for nutrition facts and make sure that the first ingredient is either ‘whole grains’ or ‘whole wheat’ to be safe and then make your own diet plan.
+Search for nutrition facts and make sure that the first ingredient is either ‘whole grains’ or ‘whole wheat’ to be safe.

-While fruit juices have a few vitamins, they are in category of unhealthy meals as they have too many calories and sugar.
+While fruit juices have a few vitamins, they also have too many calories and sugar.
 Even the ‘all-natural’ ones may contain high-fructose corn syrup and additives.
 For example, one glass of grape juice has about 170 calories, 42 grams of carbs and 40 grams of sugar, which is more calories and sugar than a can of Coke.
 Trust me; you can’t build lean muscle with this fructose and empty calories.
 Fresh fruits, when eaten, give you enough fiber to slow down the rate of fructose absorption into your system as it is released slowly.
-But there is no fiber in fruit juices, so all that fructose goes straight to your liver to be absorbed and get converted into fat, which contribute to body mass gain.
+But there is no fiber in fruit juices, so all that fructose goes straight to your liver to be absorbed and get converted into fat, which contribute to weight gain.